-\subsection{long-tail classification}
+\subsection{Long-tail Classification}

-To demonstrate that our method extends beyond the few-shot classification setting, we perform experiments in a long-tail classification setting using the CUB-LT dataset \citep{samuel2021generalized} and Flower-LT \citep{wang2024enhance} using a ImageNet pre-trained ResNet-50 backbone.
-In the long-tail classification settings, the number of images per class used for fine-tuning is artifically skewed to follow an exponential distribution specified in \citet{samuel2021generalized} for CUB-LT and \citet{wang2024enhance} for Flower-LT.
+To demonstrate that our method extends beyond few-shot classification, we perform experiments in a long-tail classification setting using the CUB-LT dataset \citep{samuel2021generalized} and Flower-LT \citep{wang2024enhance} using an ImageNet pre-trained ResNet-50 backbone.
+In the long-tail classification settings, the number of images per class used for fine-tuning is artificially skewed to follow an exponential distribution specified in \citet{samuel2021generalized} for CUB-LT and \citet{wang2024enhance} for Flower-LT.
 For synthetic data generation, we set a budget of 200 total images per class.
-Similar to the few-shot examples, we duplicate the real examples by a constant factor $c$ such that the number of images in the head (classes with abundant real images) are close to 200 images, arriving at the number of images defined by the following equation: $200 - \text{number of real images} \times c$ ($c$ is 6 for CUB-LT and 5 for Flower-LT).
-Table \ref{table:longtail} summarizes results where \method outperforms existing methods by a considerable margin in the long-tail classes.
+Similar to the few-shot examples, we duplicate the real examples by a constant factor $c$ such that the number of images in the head (classes with abundant real images) are close to 200 images, arriving at the number of images defined by: $200 - \text{number of real images} \times c$ ($c=6$ for CUB-LT and $c=5$ for Flower-LT). \cref{table:longtail} shows \method outperforms existing methods by a considerable margin on long-tail classes.

 \smallsec{Performance gains on CUB-LT.} CUB-LT is a relatively challenging datasets for long-tail classification with relatively lower accuracies when training with only real data.
 In this challenging setting, we observed across every imbalanced factor on CUB-LT datasets, our method \method outperforms existing ones by a margin of at least 4\%.
 We observe the greatest improvement in performance when there is a large class imbalance.
-For the setting with the largest imbalanced (IF=100), our method improves from previous method by at least 6\%: 56.10\% with Diff-II to 62.19\% with ours and 53.42\% with DataDream to 63.06\% with ours.
-The source of the improvement is from the improved accuracy from classes with very few real examples.
+For the setting with the largest imbalance (IF=100), our method improves from previous method by at least 6\%: 56.10\% with Diff-II to 62.19\% with ours and 53.42\% with DataDream to 63.06\% with ours.
 Although classes with many examples tend to have similar accuracies (87.54\% with Diff-II vs. 88.48\% with ours), there is a large increase in performance in the classes with few examples: 44.05\% with Diff-II to 52.24\% with ours.
 These findings provide strong evidence that for challenging long-tail tasks such as CUB-LT, \method generates more informative data than previous methods.